git-abhishek/gsoc-2018/Abhishek Singh: Improve test coverage and test performance.md

 ## Development Experience

+I have 3 years 3 months of work experience as a software developer engineer at various technology [companies](#test-test).
+During these years, I worked on
 Do you have code on github?
 Can you show previous contributions to other projects?
 Did you do other code related projects or university courses?